 It stretches beyond initial brand awareness and optimizes all funnel levels, building a loyal customer base that advocates for your brand.
 With a vital mission, a compelling brand story, and robust customer engagement, it can turn regular companies into cult brands.
 Like Harley Davidson is synonymous with a biker lifestyle, these brands integrate themselves into customers’ lives and become a cultural phenomenon over time.

 The good news is that you don’t need to have a sizable marketing budget to build your brand.
 Resilient growth marketing follows the 80/20 principle, with 80% of results coming from 20% of your efforts.
-It helps you to maximize growth by identifying your best assets and using a data-driven approach.
+This rule helps you to maximize growth by identifying your best assets and using a data-driven approach.
 It’s like picking only the best players for your dream team!

 Understand your ROI calculation

-The key metric of any marketing budget is the return on investment (ROI) on campaigns.
+First of all, the key metric of any marketing budget is the return on investment (ROI) on campaigns.
 It helps businesses decide if their business strategy is effective or not.
 The ROI is a percentage that compares profit from a marketing campaign to the costs.

 Let’s have a look at how a SAAS owner might calculate their ROI from Twitter ads vs. sponsoring a newsletter: